Terry Crisp: Coaching career

-Crisp retired two games into the 1976-77 season at the age of 33 to become the Flyers assistant coach under Fred Shero.
-In the 1980s, he coached in the junior ranks and led the 1985 Sault Ste Marie Greyhounds to an undefeated season at home, going 33-0.
+Crisp retired following the 1976–77 season at the age of 34 to become the Flyers assistant coach under Fred Shero.
+In the 1980s, he coached in the junior ranks and led the 1985 Sault Ste Marie Greyhounds to an undefeated season at home, going 33–0.
 The club finished first in the Ontario Hockey League with 54 wins, eleven losses, and one tie.
 The club set a Canadian junior record by winning 33 games in a row at home.
 The Sault also took the OHL playoff championship, losing just two games, both at home.
 The Greyhounds represented the OHL at the Memorial Cup, where they came up short, losing to eventual champion Prince Albert of the WHL.

-Thanks to his tremendous coaching success in junior, Crisp was named head coach of the Calgary Flames in 1987-88, following two years as the head coach of the team's AHL affiliate in Moncton.
+Thanks to his tremendous coaching success in junior, Crisp was named head coach of the Calgary Flames in 1987–88, following two years as the head coach of the team's AHL affiliate in Moncton.
 The 1987–88 Calgary Flames season saw them go 48–23–9 and win their first division title in team history, which saw Crisp allow his players to decide who would play and who would not among a cadre of talent that included Al MacInnis, Theo Fleury, Joe Nieuwendyk, and Lanny McDonald.
 They were awarded the Presidents' Trophy due to having the most points among all NHL teams.
 However, the Flames lost in the second round to their rival in the Edmonton Oilers, who beat them in a sweep in an eventual Stanley Cup championship (their fourth in five years).
 The 397 goals scored in the season is a franchise record.

 The 1988–89 Calgary Flames season was even better.
 They went 54–17–9 (becoming the fifth team to win 50 games in league history) and lost only four times at home in the regular season while winning the Presidents' Trophy again.
 In the playoffs, the only challenge proved to be in the first round against the Vancouver Canucks, who took them to Game 7 that saw Calgary win in overtime.
-They won the next two rounds while only losing once combined to reach the 1989 Stanley Cup Final.
+They won the next two rounds while only losing once combined to reach the 1989 Stanley Cup Finals.
 Facing the Montreal Canadiens, they won Game 1 before Montreal took the next two games.
-However, Crisp and the Flames rebounded with three straight wins, which included a Game 6 win at the Montreal Forum, becoming the second and last team to clinch a Stanley Cup at the historic venue.
-The 1989–90 Calgary Flames season saw them go 42–23–15 and win another division title while being the best in their conference.
+However, Crisp and the Flames rebounded with three straight wins, which included a Game 6 win at the Montreal Forum, becoming the second, only visiting team, and last team to clinch a Stanley Cup at the historic venue.
+The 1989–90 Calgary Flames season saw them go 42–23–15 and win another division title with the best record in their conference.
 They faced the Los Angeles Kings, who had finished 24 points behind them.
-Calgary would be stunned in six games by the Kings, who split the first two games in Calgary before winning the next two (with a 12-4 loss being one of them).
+Calgary was stunned in six games by the Kings, who split the first two games in Calgary before winning the next two (with a 12–4 loss being one of them).
 Only a Game 5 win delayed their demise in a Game 6 that saw them lose in double overtime.